-4. Conclusions
+4. Summary

-We have fabricated solid electrolyte dendrites with vttria stabilized zirconia lattices for anode electrodes of solid oxide fuel cells.
+We have fabricated solid electrolyte dendrites with yttria stabilized zirconia lattices for anode electrodes of solid oxide fuel cells.
 Acryl precursors including ceramic particles were formed successfully by using micro patterning stereolithography.
-Through optimization of process parameters in dewaxing and sintering, we have succeeded in fabricating dense ceramic micro components.
+Thorough careful optimization of process parameters in dewaxing and sintering, we have succeeded in fabricating dense ceramic micro components.
 These solid electrolyte dendrites with opened air path networks exhibited effective transmission properties of fluid flows.
-These novel ceramic electrodes have potentials to contribute in developments of compact fuel cells.
-Subsequently, alumina photonic crystals with a diamond structure were created with high part accuracies.
-Twinned dielectric lattices including plane defect can realize directional emission of electromagnetic waves in terahertz frequency ranges.
+These novel ceramic electrodes have the potential to contribute to developments of compact fuel cells.
+Subsequently, alumina photonic crystals with a diamond structure of spatially periodic arrangement were created with high part accuracies by using stereolithography and sintering.
+The diamond lattice can open a perfect photonic band gap.
+Twinned dielectric lattices including plane defect can realize directional emission of electromagnetic waves with terahertz frequency.
 These formed micro devices will be applied for sensor heads to detect harmful materials in the air or water of environmental fields.
-Moreover, hydroxyapatite artificial bones with graded porous structures composed of 4 coordinate lattices were created by using laser scanning stereolithography.
-The micro porous structures were optimized through fluid flow simulations.
+Moreover, hydroxyapatite artificial bones with graded porous structures composed of 4 coordinate lattices were created by stereolithography and sintering.
+The micro porous structures were optimized by fluid flow simulations.
 In the microstructure of sintered scaffold, cracks and pores were not observed.
 The relative density reached at 98 %.
 The formed scaffold will perform effective biocompatibility and high mechanical strength.